Erastova-group/ClayCode/docs/CSV.md

-# Clay composition in CSV format
+# Clay stoicheometry in CSV format

-## Including into Input
+## Including into Input Parameter File

-Inclusion of the CSV file into the [INPUT .YAML file](YAML.md):
+The .CSV file must be included into the [INPUT .YAML file](YAML.md):

 - the path to the CSV file is specified under `CLAY_COMP`,
-- target occupancies from the CSV file are given by `SYSNAME`, corresponding to the clay name
+- target occupancies from the CSV file are given by `SYSNAME`, corresponding to the clay name.

 e.g.: